 The Governors of the Academy Trust have complied with their duty to have due regard to the guidance on Public Benefit published by the Charity Commission in exercising their powers and duties.
 The activities undertaken to further the Academy Trust's purpose for the Public Benefit include all statutory obligations outlined within the school's funding agreement.

 STRATEGIC REPORT

 Achievements and Performance

-Lowbrook Academy had a positive year in 2022/23: Some of the main highlights were:
+Lowbrook has had another positive year in 2023/24.
+Some of the main highlights include: